dnav/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 3. The Authorization Server fills the two sets with the token hashes of the removed and added Access Tokens, respectively, from/to the TRL portion from step 1.

-4. The Authorization Server creates a new series item including the two sets from step 3, and adds the series item to the update collection associated to the registered device.
+4. The Authorization Server creates a new series item including the two sets from step 3, and adds the series item to the update collection associated with the registered device.

-When responding to a diff query request from a registered device (see {{ssec-trl-diff-query}}), 'diff' is a subset of the collection associated to the requester, where each 'diff_entry' record is a series item from that collection.
+When responding to a diff query request from a registered device (see {{ssec-trl-diff-query}}), 'diff' is a subset of the collection associated with the requester, where each 'diff_entry' record is a series item from that collection.
 Note that 'diff' specifies the whole current collection when the value of U is equal to SIZE, i.e., the current number of series items in the collection.

 The value N of the 'diff' query parameter in the diff query request allows the requester and the Authorization Server to trade the amount of provided information with the latency of the information transfer.

-Since the collection associated to each registered device includes up to N_MAX series item, the Authorization Server deletes the oldest series item when a new one is generated and added to the end of the collection, due to a new TRL update pertaining to that registered device.
+Since the collection associated with each registered device includes up to N_MAX series item, the Authorization Server deletes the oldest series item when a new one is generated and added to the end of the collection, due to a new TRL update pertaining to that registered device.
 This addresses the question "When can the server decide to no longer retain older items?" in {{Section 3.2 of I-D.bormann-t2trg-stp}}.

 # Usage of the "Cursor" Pattern # {#sec-cursor-pattern}

 Building on {{sec-series-pattern}}, this section describes how the diff query of the TRL defined in {{ssec-trl-diff-query}} can be further improved by using the "Cursor" pattern of the Series Transfer Pattern (see {{Section 3.3 of I-D.bormann-t2trg-stp}}).

 This has two benefits.
 First, the Authorization Server can avoid excessively big latencies when several diff entries have to be transferred, by delivering one adjacent subset at the time, in different diff query responses.
-Second, a requester can retrieve diff entries associated to TRL updates that, even if not the most recent ones, occurred after a TRL update indicated as reference point.
+Second, a requester can retrieve diff entries associated with TRL updates that, even if not the most recent ones, occurred after a TRL update indicated as reference point.

-To this end, each series item in an update collection is also associated to an unsigned integer 'index', with value the absolute counter of series items added to that collection minus 1.
+To this end, each series item in an update collection is also associated with an unsigned integer 'index', with value the absolute counter of series items added to that collection minus 1.
 That is, the first series item added to a collection has 'index' with value 0.
 Then, the values of 'index' are used as cursor information.

 Furthermore, the Authorization Server defines an unsigned integer MAX_DIFF_BATCH <= N_MAX, specifying the maximum number of diff entries to be included in a single diff query response.
 If supporting diff queries, the Authorization Server SHOULD provide registered devices and administrators with the value of MAX_DIFF_BATCH, upon their registration (see {{sec-registration}}).